Restaurants in Portland Oregon

-A bastion of Southern comfort food in the American Northwest, Screen Door serves up classics like brisket, pulled pork, gumbo, and their famous fried chicken and waffles; all with generous sides of cornbread and sweet potato fries.
-Screen door is casual, and doesn't take reservations, so be prepared to wait up to an hour for a table at peak times.
+A bastion of Southern comfort food in the American Northwest, Screen Door serves up classics like brisket, pulled pork, gumbo, and their famous fried chicken and waffles.
+All have generous sides of cornbread and sweet potato fries.
+Screen Door is casual and doesn't take reservations, so be prepared to wait up to an hour for a table at peak times.

 Address: 2337 East Burnside

 Telephone: (503) 542 0880

-One of the most famous, and quirkiest, restaurants in Portland is Voodoo Doughnut, a wildly popular doughnut shop in 3rd Avenue, where patrons can buy pastries, have a beer, and get married all in the same venue.
+One of the most famous and quirkiest restaurants in Portland is Voodoo Doughnut, a wildly popular doughnut shop in 3rd Avenue.
+Patrons can buy pastries, have a beer, and get married all in the same venue.
 Doughnuts range from the popular Bacon Maple Bar to strangely-named creations like the cereal-covered Captain My Captain.
-Open late, Voodoo Doughnut can have queues around the block on Saturday and Sunday mornings, so go late at night or during the week.
+Voodoo Doughnut is open late and can have queues around the block on Saturday and Sunday mornings, so one should go late at night or during the week.

 Address: 22 SW Third Ave